2021 Rockton fire

-On June 14, 2021, a maintenance accident at the Chemtool Incorporated manufacturing plant in Rockton, Illinois, triggered a chemical fire that lasted four days and injured two emergency workers.
+On June 14, 2021, a maintenance accident at the Chemtool Incorporated manufacturing plant in Rockton, Illinois, United States, triggered a chemical fire that lasted four days and injured two emergency workers.
 Portions of the village, located north of Rockford near the Illinois-Wisconsin state line, were subject to a mandatory evacuation as a result of the fire.
 The fire was not contained until June 16, with the evacuations lasting until June 18.

 Background

 Rockton is a village in Winnebago County, Illinois.
 The village sits north of Rockford, close to the border with Wisconsin.
-According to the 2010 census, the population was 7,685, though a 2019 estimate put the number of residents at 7,441.
+According to the 2020 census, the population was 7,863, though a 2019 estimate put the number of residents at 7,441.

 Chemtool Incorporated, a company that manufactures custom-formulated lubricants and grease products, claims to be the largest manufacturer of grease in the Americas.
 In the United States, Chemtool has four locations, three of which are in Illinois.
 It has a headquarters and a production center in Rockton; the latter was lost to the fire.

 In 2011, Chemtool was acquired by Lubrizol, a provider of specialty chemicals and lubricants for various markets and industries.
 Lubrizol is itself a subsidiary of Berkshire Hathaway.
 In 2019, another Lubrizol-owned plant in Rouen, France, experienced a fire that caused smoke to spread across the northern part of the country.
 The fire reportedly caused nausea and headaches in residents near the fire, which spread smoke as far as Belgium and the Netherlands.